bzethmayr/fungu/README.md

 The goal throughout is to enable expressive compositional patterns.

-This provides predictable and tested implementations of common business use cases, likely including something you find to be missing in the standard libraries.
+This also can decouple conceptual from cyclomatic complexity, by providing predictable and tested implementations of common business use cases, likely including something you find to be missing in the standard libraries.

 This one isn't aimed towards any particular application functionality,